buttheadbob/MDK-SE/Advanced:-Easy-and-Powerful-State-Machine-Using-"yield-return".md

     // If there is an active state machine, run its next instruction set. if (_stateMachine != null)
     {
-        // If there are no more instructions, or the current value of the enumerator is false,
-        // we stop and release the state machine. if (!_stateMachine.MoveNext() || !_stateMachine.Current)
+        // If there are no more instructions, we stop and release the state machine. if (!_stateMachine.MoveNext())
         {
             _stateMachine.Dispose();

+            // In our case we just want to run this once, so we set the state machine
+            // variable to null.
+But if we wanted to continously run the same method, we
+            // could as well do
+            // _stateMachine = RunStuffOverTime();
+            // instead.
             _stateMachine = null;
         }
         else